-The traditional U.S. rule is that, in the absence of an employment contract or collective bargaining agreement,36 employees in most U.S. states are employed "at-will" or terminable at the option of either party at any time.
-This means that an employer may generally discharge an employee without a contract for a definite term without notice, for good cause or no cause, and an employee may quit at any time without notice or cause.
-Various state laws and court decisions have eroded the "at-will" doctrine to some extent - most notably, under the public policy exception and theories of "implied contract" - but the doctrine is a fundamental principle of labor laws in most states and employment-related claims and litigation are less prevalent than in many other jurisdictions.37 There are limited notice provisions applicable to mass terminations.38
+The traditional U.S. rule is that, in the absence of an employment contract or collective bargaining agreement34, employment is "at-will."
+This means that employment is terminable at the option of either party at any time.
+As such, a U.S. employer may generally discharge an employee without notice, for good cause or no cause, and an employee may quit at any time without notice or cause.
+Various state laws and court decisions have eroded the "at-will" doctrine to some extent - most notably, under the public policy exception and theories of "implied contract" - but the doctrine is a fundamental principle of employment laws in most states.
+Employment-related litigation is less prevalent in the United States than in many other jurisdictions.35